jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/edit/dmib-io.rst

 Explanation of signals:

-* Adaptor indicates whether the sterile adapter is present
+* Adapter indicates whether the sterile adapter is present
 * Tool indicates whether a tool (instrument) is present
 * Arm is an "arm present" signal, which indicates that the arm (MTM, PSM or ECM) is connected